reactjs/react.dev/content/docs/typechecking-with-proptypes.md

 ### PropTypes {#proptypes}

-Here is an example documenting the different validators provided:
+Here is an example of documenting the different validators provided:

 ```javascript
 import PropTypes from 'prop-types';